 Professor Van Horn has been an associate professor of Economics and Management and the Executive Director of Health Affairs at the Vanderbilt University Owen Graduate School of Management ("Owen") since 2006.
 Professor Van Horn is a leading expert and researcher on healthcare management and economics.
-His current research interests include nonprofit conduct, governance and objectives in healthcare markets and the measurement of healthcare outcomes and productivity.
-His research on healthcare organizations, managerial incentives in nonprofit hospitals and the conduct of managed care firms has appeared in leading publications.
-Professor Van Horn consults for national consulting firms, providers, managed care organizations, and pharmaceutical firms.
+His current research interests focus on the role of the consumer in health care markets and the measurement of healthcare outcomes and productivity.
+His research on healthcare organizations, managerial incentives in nonprofit hospitals and the conduct of managed care firms has appeared in leading publications, and media.
+Professor Van Horn consults for national consulting firms, providers, managed care organizations, and pharmaceutical firms as well as the federal government on topics of health policy.
 Professor Van Horn also holds faculty appointments in the Vanderbilt University School of Medicine and Law School.
 Prior to his tenure at Owen, from 1996 to 2006, Professor Van Horn served as an associate professor of economics and management at the William E. Simon Graduate School of Business at the University of Rochester where he was responsible for their graduate programs in health administration.
-Professor Van Horn began serving on the board of directors of Quorum Health Corporation in January 2016.
-Professor Van Horn holds a Ph.D. from the University of Pennsylvania's Wharton School and a Master's in Business Administration, a Master's in Public Health and a B.A. from the University of Rochester.
+Professor Van Horn previously served on the board of directors of Quorum Health Corporation until July 2020, and currently serves on the board of Harrow Inc. Professor Van Horn holds a Ph.D. from the University of Pennsylvania's Wharton School and a Master's in Business Administration, a Master's in Public Health and a B.A. from the University of Rochester.
 Professor Van Horn's extensive knowledge and research into healthcare industry economics and governance as well as his unique experience with healthcare decision makers and business executives nationwide regarding healthcare policy make him a valuable resource to our Board of Directors.